-Esther van der Sluis (born 1969) is a Dutch ceramic sculptor and painter.
+Esther van der Sluis (born 1969) is a fine artist.
 Van der Sluis lives and works in the countryside in the Netherlands.

 Her mother is a professional painter and introduced her to arts at a very young age, specifically teaching her how to observe and analyse with an artistic eye.
 This ‘nurture’ and her ‘nature’ first took her to photography and drawing.

 Wether it is in clay, paint or design her handwriting is recognizable.
 Often you’ll find contrasts; fragility versus sturdyness, subtile shapes versus unpolished edges.
 Brilliance versus humble expressions.
 State of the art techniques (like 3d printing in porcelain) are combined with very traditional artisanal techniques.